|

 herd |

-a typically large group of
+a large group of animals, especially hoofed mammals,

 |